aarzalluz/singlecell-isoform-simulation/README.md

 - `sr_sim.isoform.results.NSC.rda` contains the output of RSEM+STAR, and can be loaded into R to avoid running this part of the pipeline (see next section).
 - The rest of the files containing the `sr` prefix include intermediate step data.
-What they correspond to and how they can be loaded is specified in the `sr_simulation_pipeline.R` script.
+What they correspond to and how they can be loaded is specified in the short read simulation vignette.

 ### Transcriptome files